karlseguin/mqttz/readme.md

 This will call `T.write(state, data)` exactly once.

-Possible errors are: `error.WriteBufferIsFull`, `error.Usage`, any error returned from your `T.write`. `error.Usage` happens if no topic is provided.
+Possible errors are: `error.WriteBufferIsFull`, `error.Usage`, any error returned from your `T.MqttPlatform.write`. `error.Usage` happens if no topic is provided.

 Returns the `packet_identifier`.
 The `packet_identifier` can be set explicitly via the `packet_identifier: ?u16 = null` field of the `SubscribeOpts`.
 Otherwise, an incrementing integer is used.
 The `packet_identifier` is used to pair the `subscribe` with corresponding `suback` which can be retrieved via `readPacket()`.